AMReX-Astro/workflow/sphinx_docs/source/nersc-workflow.rst

 Perlmutter
 ----------

+Each Perlmutter node has 4 NVIDIA A100 GPUs -- therefore it is best to use 4 MPI tasks per node.

 Below is an example that launches the Sedov test compiled above with 4 GPUs per node on 4 nodes.